amn41/doarun/README.md

 ### Don't let the team down!

-Built with React, Netlify, FaunaDB, and the Strava API
+Built with React, Netlify, FaunaDB, and the Strava API.